lowRISC/opentitan/hw/dv/doc/dv_doc_template.md

 ## Goals
 * **DV**
   * Verify all FOO IP features by running dynamic simulations with a SV/UVM based testbench
-  * Develop and run all tests based on the [dv_plan](#dv_plan) below towards closing code and functional coverage on the IP and all of its sub-modules
+  * Develop and run all tests based on the [DV plan](#dv-plan) below towards closing code and functional coverage on the IP and all of its sub-modules
 * **FPV**
   * Verify TileLink device protocol compliance with an SVA based testbench